CSSE232 - Computer Architecture I

 Quizzes

-There will be three midterm exams, where you have the opportunity to demonstrate your own mastery of the material.
-You must have a passing (D or higher) average grade on the exams to pass the class.
+There will be five quizzes throughout the quarter, where you have the opportunity to demonstrate your own mastery of the material.
+You must make a good-faith attempt on all quizzes and have a passing average (D or higher) on the quizzes to pass the course.

 Grading